Linda-ui/orbital_HeBao/README.md

 You can also test using cURL to view the exact response the gateway sends back for each of the request, we have provided the commands to send various valid/invalid requests in `scripts/echo_request.sh` and `scripts/sum_request.sh`.
 You can find the expected response in the comments for each request.
 <br></br>

 ## Unit Test
 Several chosen packages have unit tests done.
 Run the following commands to run all unit tests and check test coverage:
 ```shell
 go test ./...
 go test ./... -cover
 ```
+You can also run each unit test separately.
+Unit test files are those with file name `*_test.go`.
 <br></br>

-## Testing the dynamic update feature during runtime of the gateway
+## Testing the dynamic update feature
 First, start running the gateway and example servers `echo` and `sum`.
 ### Adding a service
 The official documentation for creating a new Kitex service can be found [here](https://www.cloudwego.io/docs/kitex/getting-started/).
 You can also follow our instructions below for a simplified version of a service for testing.
 If you face any difficulties, please refer to the official doc for debugging.

 Add an example `length` Kitex service that returns the length of the string input.
-You can also use another service with a different service name.
+You can also add another service with a different service name.

-Under the project root directory, create a new Thrift file that defines this service and is used for Kitex to generate skeleton code.
+Under the project root directory, create a new Thrift file that defines this `length` service.
+This is used for Kitex to generate skeleton code.
 By convention, name it `length.thrift`.
 ```thrift
 namespace go length